philc/book-notes/thinking in systems - donella meadows.md

     systems' behavior.
 Changing interconnections, and function, usually have much larger effects.
   * Stocks: foundation of a system.
 These are elements that are a store, a measurable quantity.
 The quantities need not be physical; "accumulated goodwill" is a stock.
   * Flows: "Stocks change over time through the action of a flow.
-Flows are filling and raining, births and deaths, purchases and sales, growth and decay, deposits and withdrawals."
+Flows are filling and draining, births and deaths, purchases and sales, growth and decay, deposits and withdrawals."
   * If the sum of inflows is equal to the sum of outflows of a stock, the stock's level remains constant.
   * For a labor force, you can increase its rate of growth by increasing hiring (inflow), or by reducing churn (outflow).
   * "A stock takes time to change, because flows take time to flow.
-That' sa vital point, a key to understanding why systems behave as they do."
+That's a vital point, a key to understanding why systems behave as they do."
   * "Stocks generally change slowly, even when the flows into or out of them change suddenly.
     Therefore, stocks act as delays or buffers or shock absorbers in systems."